Humdrum Extras

 -o improv-`date +"%Y%m%d"`.tar.bz2

 If you do not compile the improv library first, the humplay command will be ignored by the humextra makefile.
-You can also use this makefile to control the downloading and compiling of everything in one step.
+You can also use this makefile to control the downloading and compiling of everything in one step as mentioned at the top of this page.
 Using this makefile, you should be able to type "make" to download and compile everything in a single step.
-The makefile will create two directories called humextra and improv, then compile the improv library, the humextra library, and finally the humextra programs.
+The makefile will create two directories called humextra and improv, then compiles the improv library (if you are running make all), the humextra library, and finally the humextra programs.
 Note that the make file will erase any existing directories called humextra and improv before downloading and unpacking the source code.

 If you are not using Linux on Intel CPUs or OS X on Intel CPUs, you may have to edit the Makefiles to manually set the OSTYPE and OSSUBTYPE variables in the makefiles: humextra/Makefile.library and humextra/Makefile.programs.